ngducanh126/apollo-coding-challenge/README.md

 Activate the virtual environment:

 -   Windows:  venv\Scripts\activate

 -   macOS/Linux: source venv/bin/activate

-Install the required dependencies:
+Now go to **apollo-coding-challenge/vehicle-api-server**  and install the required dependencies:
 - pip install -r requirements.txt

 If you enter any errors, updating pip should likely fit it: